-You may not have found it because you didn’t know to look before, but it’s probable that your school profile is right on your school’s website.
+You didn’t know to look for it before, but your school profile is probably right on your school’s website.
 It may be under the “About Us” section, or it may be on the College Counseling page.
-If you can’t find your school profile, you can ask your school counselor to give you a copy.
+If you can’t find it, you can ask your school counselor to give you a copy.
 We like to have our students review their school profile during their junior year.

 Here’s a fairly concise school profile for one of the local high schools in our area.
-You can see that it also gives colleges the names, phone numbers and e-mail addresses for all of the counselors, in case they have a question about something on your transcript.
-Here’s a much more detailed school profile for a boarding school on the East Coast.
+You can see that it also gives colleges the names, phone numbers and e-mail addresses for the college guidance office, in case they have a question about something on your transcript.
+Here’s a much more detailed school profile for a private boarding school on the East Coast.

 You can see that the information contained in these documents could help colleges understand your academic choices, and your performance, a little bit better.